dassarthak18/ArtixOpenRC-Hyprland/tutorials/install_1.md

 	> agent on
 	> services

 The ```services``` command shows the list of wifi networks available to connect to.
 I choose my wifi name and enter the service id in the following command.
 The service id may be long and confusing, so I use the autocomplete feature by pressing TAB.
-Ienter the passphrase (of course there is a passphrase) and ```connmanctl``` confirms that I'm connected.
+I enter the passphrase (of course there is a passphrase) and ```connmanctl``` confirms that I'm connected.
 Now, I can exit the utility.

 	> connect <service id>
 	> quit